 Children and adolescents with malignant (cancerous) and benign (non-cancerous) tumors in bones and soft tissues can find outstanding care in the Bone and Soft Tissue Tumor Program at Children’s Hospital of Philadelphia (CHOP).
-CHOP’s pioneering surgeons and multidisciplinary team provide patients and families with an extensive array of treatment options – all customized to meet your child’s specific needs.
+CHOP’s pioneering surgeons, expert oncologists and multidisciplinary team members provide patients and families with an extensive array of treatment options – all customized to meet your child’s specific needs.

 When making decisions about your child’s treatment and care team, consider the following:

 - Cross-specialty expertise matters.
-The Bone and Soft Tissue Tumor Program has something no other pediatric program in the nation has: the backing of two top ranked specialty programs.
-The Bone and Soft Tissue Tumor Program is a unique collaboration between CHOP’s Division of Orthopaedics and its Cancer Center – each ranked among the best in the nation by specialty, according to U.S. News & World Report’s Honor Roll of Best Children’s Hospitals for 2022-23.
+The Bone and Soft Tissue Tumor Program has something no other pediatric program in the nation has: the backing of two top-ranked specialty programs.
+The Bone and Soft Tissue Tumor Program is a unique collaboration between CHOP’s Division of Orthopaedics and its Cancer Center – each consistently ranked among the best in the nation by specialty, according to U.S. News & World Report’s Honor Roll of Best Children’s Hospitals.
 Our multidisciplinary team includes world-renowned experts in pediatric orthopaedic surgery, pediatric oncology, diagnostic and interventional radiology, plastic surgery, pathology, nursing, physical and occupational therapy, as well as psychosocial services, among others.
 Together, we have more than a century of experience successfully diagnosing and treating children and teens with bone and soft tissue tumors.

 - Children – and their bones – are different than adults and they respond differently to treatment.
 The bones of children and adolescents are still growing and developing into adulthood.
 Treatment must be flexible and grow with the child, often requiring a staged approach.
 Our program focuses 100% on pediatric and adolescent patients and how their bodies respond to bone and soft tissue tumors and treatment – especially as they grow.
 We provide a wealth of psychosocial support services to help children and their families cope with diagnosis and treatment.